Sally Pressman: Early life

 Pressman was born Sally Pressman Bernstein in New York City.
 She is the daughter of Penny Ann Pressman and Jonathan Bernstein.
-Pressman's mother studied fine arts and theater at Brandeis University and works for Christie's Auction House.
-Pressman's father is a lawyer and investor.
-She no longer uses her childhood name of Sally Bernstein professionally, preferring her mother's maiden name.
 Pressman has a brother, Benjamin Rhodes Bernstein.
 Her maternal grandparents were Rhoda and William Manny Pressman.
 William Pressman, as Executive Vice President of Hasbro Toys, is credited for creating the G.I.
 Joe action figure, an armed forces doll.
 Her maternal great-uncle was Jack Pressman, the founder of Pressman Toy Corporation.

 As a child, she attended Spence School for girls in New York.
 She was classically trained in ballet and was a member of the Manhattan Ballet Company.
 She graduated with a Bachelor of Arts degree in theater studies from Yale University, where she also participated in such productions as The Merchant of Venice, The Dining Room, Freedomland and Sylvia.
 In London, she played in the West End premiere of Burleigh Grime$ in the role of Mrs. Grimes (2004).